-That works for products or services that use miles, loyalty cards or special status cards for their customers.
+This works for products or services that use miles, loyalty cards, or special status cards for their customers.
 The same principle can be applied to SaaS businesses that allow people to access a community.
-They’ll be happy to come back to the product knowing that each interaction will bring them closer and more involved in the group.
+Users will be happy to come back to the product knowing that each interaction will bring them closer to – and more involved in – the group.

 Ask as many questions as you can when onboarding new users because this will allow you to create the perfect customer experience tailored to their expectations .